mattldawson/dts/docs/admin/deployment.md

    `Edit` to update its configuration.
 3. If needed, navigate to the `Volumes` section and edit the CFS directory for the volume mounted at `/data`.
 Usually, this is set to `/global/cfs/cdirs/kbase/dts/`, so you usually don't need to edit this.
+Similarly, check the volume mounted at `/manifests` (usually set to `/global/cfs/cdirs/kbase/gsharing/manifests/`).
 4. Edit the Docker image for the deployment, changing the tag after the colon to match the tag of the Docker image pushed by `deploy-to-spin.sh` above.
-5. Make sure that the Scaling/Upgrade Policy is set to `Rolling: stop old pods, then start new`.
+5. Make sure that the Scaling/Upgrade Policy on the Deployment is set to `Recreate: KILL ALL pods, then start new pods.` This ensures that the service in the existing pod can save a record of its ongoing tasks before a service in a new pod tries to restore them.
-   This prevents a new pod from trying to acquire locks on the mapping data stores before the old one has released it.
 6. Click `Save` to restart the deployment with this new information.

 That's it!
 You've now updated the service with new features and bugfixes.